 The Guardian Who Tried So Hard to Do the Right Thing: Frederica by Georgette Heyer

 Heyer’s comedy of manners is operating at full capacity here — the dry wit, the social observation, the particular absurdity of the Regency world rendered with affection and precision.
-But what lifts Frederica above Heyer’s lighter work is the genuine emotional depth of the hero’s transformation: Alverstoke is not softened by love so much as he is surprised by it, caught off guard by a woman who refuses to be managed or impressed, and who thereby forces him to encounter himself without the performance he normally relies on.
+But what lifts Frederica above Heyer’s lighter work is the genuine emotional depth of the hero’s transformation.
+Alverstoke is not softened by love so much as he is surprised by it, caught off guard by a woman who refuses to be managed or impressed, and who thereby forces him to encounter himself without the performance he normally relies on.
+The surprise is the point.
+He had organized his life specifically to avoid this kind of feeling, and Frederica outwitted the organization without even trying.

 He convinced himself he was being responsible.
 He was really just afraid — of what wanting her would cost him, of what it would require him to become.
 By the time he let himself admit it, she had already known for a long time.
-That is the Heyer gift: making you see everything, from the inside, exactly when it happens.
+That is the Heyer gift: making you see everything, from the inside, exactly when it happens, and making you grateful she made you wait for it.

 Leave a Comment